 Each year, the School of MIME grants several one-year fellowships to highly qualified incoming graduate students.
 Grantees receive a $9,000 fellowship and a 0.3 FTE graduate teaching assistantship, which includes a tuition waiver and monthly stipend.
 MIME Fellowship recipients are selected by the MIME graduate faculty; no student application process is involved.

-The School of MIME offers a limited number of graduate teaching and research assistantships (GTAs and GRAs) to qualified MS and PhD students.
+The School of MIME offers graduate teaching and research assistantships (GTAs and GRAs) to qualified MS and PhD students.
 Students pursuing MEng degrees are not eligible for assistantships.

 To be considered for a GTA or GRA appointment, you must:

-Students with 0.20–0.29 FTE appointments must take 15 credits per term; students whose appointments exceed 0.29 FTE must take 12 credits per term.
+Students with GTA or GRA appointments must take 12 credits per term.
 These credits may comprise any combination of coursework and thesis hours, as long as at least three credits are at the graduate level.

-Note: To maximize your chances of obtaining an MIME graduate assistantship as an incoming student, be sure to complete and submit both the OSU Graduate School application and MIME-specific application by January 15 of the year for which you are seeking admission.
+Note: To maximize your chances of obtaining an MIME graduate assistantship as an incoming student, be sure to complete the OSU Graduate School application by December 31 of the year for which you are seeking admission.